TesteurManiak/my-manga-collection/README.md

 ## TODO

 * Edit more manga information (synopsys, cover image, poster image)
+* Improve theming & animations
 * Add a manga locally if not found by the api
-* Improve theming & animations
-* Adapt UI to tablet & desktop

 ## Install